 After patients have worked through the medical detox process, they’ll be able to transition into other treatment programs.
 Although detoxing is the best way to start cocaine addiction treatment, lasting sobriety can only be obtained if patients work through the entire recovery process.
 Doctors and staff members at a detox center like Serenity House will be able to determine when it’s time for patients to transition to the next level of care.

 Working Through Your Cocaine Withdrawal With Professional Support Is Always An Option

 No matter how long you’ve been struggling with cocaine addiction, getting professional help is a possibility for you.
-A medical detox program is your first step to a better life of lasting sobriety.
+Detox center services at Serenity House Detox are the first step to a better life of lasting sobriety.
 A detox program isn’t going to find you, though.
 In order to get the help you need, you must reach out for it yourself.

 Don’t wait for the next “right time” to go through detox.
 The right time to start your addiction recovery is now.
 Reach out to Serenity House Detox today at 866-294-5306 and talk with someone about our residential cocaine detox program.